 Your doctors and nurses may decide to continue your treatment in your own home.
 This can be with support from the local health service or other healthcare organisations.
-This could include nurse visits, physiotherapy, blood tests, dressings and antibiotic treatments for example.
+This could include nurse visits, physiotherapy, blood tests, dressings and antibiotic treatments.

 If you are concerned about any of these issues, talk to your nurse as soon as possible so that we can ensure that the necessary arrangements have been made before you go home.

 On the day you are discharged from hospital, we ask that you leave the ward by 11am.
 If you cannot go home at that time and are waiting to be collected, the nursing staff will arrange for you to be taken to the Patient Transfer Unit.

-There are also some things that you should make sure you have before you leave, including:
+Some important things that you should make sure you have before you leave include:

 This video has been created by our Pharmacy Department and includes helpful information and tips on how to manage your medicines when you are discharged from hospital.